 5. Consider a pergola kit if it is in your budget

-While I will always say that I think building your own pergola is quite easy to do and I know it can be done on a very tight budget, I think it is important to at least look into the pergola kits that are available either at your local stores or else online.
 You can also hire a local handyman to put a kit together for you.
 It would probably only take him a day so it wouldn’t be terribly expensive.
 The pergola kits are all pre-fabricated and partially put together in easy to ship sections.
-They come with complete instructions for your handyman to follow.
+They come with complete instructions for you to follow.
 As an added bonus, you can use those instructions to submit as building plans for any permit you might need.

 Related Posts: